MattBlissett/git-novice-topdown/_episodes/05-history.md

 > Exploring history is an important part of git, often it is a challenge to find
 > the right commit ID, especially if the commit is from several months ago.
 >
-> Imagine the `guac` project has more than 50 recipes that we've collected from friends and family.
+> Imagine the `breakfast` project has more than 50 recipes that we've collected from friends and family.
 > You would like to find a commit when specific text in `ingredients.txt` was modified.
 > When you type `git log`, a very long list appeared,
 > How can you narrow down the search?